 - No application form is required for a Zoning Confirmation Letter.
 This request is typically site specific and the information requested may vary.
 A written request shall include the information to be confirmed.
 A Zoning Confirmation will provide the Future Land Use Map designation, Zoning designation, existing approvals, and code sections that would generally apply to the subject property. - 2.
-Zoning Confirmations that request extensive information beyond those items mentioned above shall be considered Zoning Research and will require an additional fee.
+Zoning Confirmations that request extensive information beyond those items mentioned above shall be considered Zoning Research and will require an additional fee as set forth in the fee schedule.
 Zoning research may including, but is not limited to, copies of historic approvals, history of building permits and code compliance issues, history of other activities related to the site, adjacent land use and zoning districts. - 3.
 The Planning and Zoning Interpretation Request form shall be used when an applicant desires to have a given section of the Land Development Regulations interpreted by the PZB Director.
-A code interpretation is required prior to any appeal of an approval or denial of a development order by any party that has standing to appeal a decision to a Board, Committee or Council.
-Administrative Appeals do not require an interpretation.